oyebiyisunday/Sunday-Oyebiyi-Portfolio/README.md

 I founded **CoreStack** to revolutionize how logistics and distributed commerce operations are coordinated.
 CoreBox, our flagship platform, integrates real-time operational coordination with advanced analytics, enabling businesses to optimize delivery networks, track shipments, and make data-driven operational decisions.

-**📌 Repository Status:** The main CoreBox repository is **private** and available upon request.
+**📌 Repository Status:** The main CoreBox repository and other projects are **private** and available upon request.
 I'm happy to walk through the architecture, codebase, features, and technical implementation during a dedicated session.
 This allows me to discuss proprietary systems, architectural decisions, and business-specific optimizations in detail.

 #### CoreBox Features & Capabilities